Browsing Category

 I became everyone’s mother only because I had so many of my own, and I also had a niece and nephew living with me so basically I had six kids so it was mostly, do what you’re told or look out!
 But you can do it nicely!

 Anne: Godspell has been called a transformative musical.
-To what do you attribute the longevity?
+To what do you attribute its incredible longevity?

 It’s fun!.
 If you don’t do anything else, have fun!
-Really sock it to you.
 You can’t do too much of it.
 It was a joyful piece and every review said that.
 It’s like Come from Away.
 You cannot not enjoy it.

 Anne: What did Stephen Schwartz think of the Toronto show?